freeverseio/laos-public-docs/guides/how-to-with-api/collection-setup.md

 ### 1. Prepare Your Environment

-First, set up your GraphQL client with the appropriate endpoint and your API key:
+First, set up your env variables with the appropriate endpoint and your API key:

 ```javascript
 const LAOS_API_ENDPOINT = 'https://api.laosnetwork.io/graphql';